filthyrrrich/Gif-Tastic/README.md

 # Gif-Tastic

+Conclusion:

+This assignment was much shorter than the previous ones(not complaining!)
+I was able to finish it in about 5-6hrs.
+It helped me better understand using APIs/AJAX.
+I was going to tackle the bonus elements, but decided I should start on the next HW asap!

 Psuedo-Code:

 Function that creates/displays current array of buttons.
     On lick, buttons pull from giphy and prepend 10 gifs.